 A non-compete agreement can limit the opportunities available or delay your progress in your industry.
 In some cases, they have prevented professionals from working in their industries for years at a time.
 Many may choose to take significantly less pay at more generalized positions when they are not able to keep a high position that requires their specialized skill set.
 Some professionals switch industries in order to keep their status, but at a significant loss of their continuing education in their fields.
 This is a huge problem for the tech industry, as many workers lose their incentive to gain knowledge and develop new skills.
 Research has supported this, finding that there is less investment per employee in states that enforce non-compete agreements, and less overall innovation.

 Many employees may face a non-compete agreement after they have accepted the job offer and begun training, making it difficult to decline.
 Regardless of your industry, a non-compete agreement in Virginia should not significantly impede your job search.
-Attorneys Lisa Bertini and Andrea Ruege fight hard for your employee rights and can inform you about your rights and legal options.
+Attorney Lisa Bertini fights hard for your employee rights and can inform you about your rights and legal options.
 To speak with a non-compete attorney in Virginia Beach, schedule a consultation or call (757) 222-9165.